 Where the applicant is a Party, the Code Manager shall also inform the Authority, the REC Performance Assurance Board, the CDSP, the DIP Manager and BSCCo of the decision.

-If there are unresolved problems or if the applicant has made a change to its Systems and/or processes that may impact interfaces with the CSS Provider or other Market Participants, it may be necessary to re-visit appropriate parts of Entry Assessment before the Code Manager can complete its evaluation.
+If there are unresolved problems or if the applicant has made a change to its Systems and/or processes that may impact interfaces with a REC Service Provider or other Market Participants, it may be necessary to re-visit appropriate parts of Entry Assessment before the Code Manager can complete its evaluation.
 In such circumstances, this work will need to be rescheduled by both the applicant and Code Manager.

 The Code Manager may reject an applicant’s request to become Qualified if an error, problem, or issue of non-compliance occurred during assessment or testing which presents an unacceptable risk to Consumers or other Market Participants.
 If it does so, the Code Manager shall set out the reasons for its decision.